CCS/HCS/SB 662 - This act modifies provisions relating to taxation.

 This provision is similar to HB 2149 (2014).

 Currently, sellers are prohibited from advertising or holding out to customers that sales tax will be assumed or absorbed by the seller.
 This act removes this prohibition, provided that the seller states the amount of tax assumed or absorbed on the invoice or receipt for the sale.

 This provision is similar to HB 1296 (2014).
 This provision is similar to a provision contained in HCS/SB 584 (2014), HCS/SB 607 (2014), and HCS/SS/SB 860 (2014).

 SALES TAX EXEMPTION ON RIGHT OF FIRST REFUSAL (144.1030)

-This act creates a state and local sales and use tax exemption on a right of first refusal for tickets at the Sprint Center in Kansas City.
+This act creates a sales tax exemption on right of first refusal for tickets at the Sprint Center in Kansas City.

 This provision is identical to a provision in HCS/SB 693 (2014), HCS/SCS/SB 824 (2014), and HCS/SCS/SB 854 (2014).